juliusco/triQAG/README.md

 ## Features

-- **Multilingual Support**: Our model supports three languages: English, Hindi, and Yoruba extendable to as many languages as possible.
+- **Multilingual Support**: Our model supports three languages: English, Hindi, and Yoruba.
+It is extendable to as many languages as possible.
 - **Context Awareness**: It is capable of detecing the input language and generating questions and plausible answers based on context paragraph, making it suitable for tasks like reading comprehension, chatbots, and more.
 - **State-of-the-Art Performance**: Our model has been trained with 11.5% portion of the datasets due to hardware constraint.
 We achieved impressive results in our experiments.